wilsonmar/VisualStudio/PerftestUsingAzure.md

 ## <a name="AppSvcScaleAcrossCostingLogic"> App Service Scale-Across Costing Logic</a>
 Similarly, the cost per VM stays the same as the number VMs deployed increases.
+Azure does not offer a "volume discount" for the number of VMs used.

 The question is whether what number of server instances are necessary at each particular point in time.